PILLAR · LLM SYSTEMS

 The mechanics

-Single- or multi-turn instruction-response pairs, trained with cross-entropy on response tokens (mask the prompt).
 Modern SFT datasets fall into three buckets:

-LIMA hypothesis vs Tülu 3
+LIMA hypothesis vs Tülu 3/4

-LIMA (arxiv 2305.11206) — "less is more for alignment" — diversity > scale beyond ~10k–100k examples.
+LIMA (arXiv 2305.11206) — "less is more for alignment" — diversity $>$ scale beyond ~10k–100k examples.
 Capabilities live in the base model; SFT only teaches format/instruction-following.

-Tülu 3 (arxiv 2411.15124) updated this: up to 1M+ examples helps when domains are diverse (math, code, IF, safety, multilingual).
-The truth is "diversity matters more than count, but more diversity is more count."
+Tülu 3 (arXiv 2411.15124) and Tülu 4 (arXiv 2511.18402) updated this: up to 1M+ examples helps when domains are diverse (math, code, IF, safety, multilingual, tool-use).
+The 2026 statement is "diversity matters more than count, but more diversity is more count."

 Few-shot vs zero-shot tradeoff

 Pretraining gives ICL (in-context learning) ability for free.
 SFT collapses the model toward instruction-following at zero-shot, which can sometimes hurt few-shot performance.
+The fix is a small fraction of "raw completion" examples in the SFT mix.

 PITFALL — chat template drift

-Formatting consistency is critical: system/user/assistant tokens, ChatML, Llama 3 special tokens.
+Formatting consistency is critical: system/user/assistant tokens, ChatML, Llama 3 special tokens, DeepSeek V4's new |DSML| tool-call delimiter.
 A model trained with one template and inferenced with another silently degrades by 5–20 points on benchmarks.
 Always pin the template; never rely on a tokenizer's default during eval.

 REMEMBER